 For managers

-For managers, GRESB provides a roadmap for improving the sustainability performance of their assets and portfolios.
-By participating in the benchmark, managers can identify areas where they are lagging behind their peers and develop strategies to improve their ESG performance.
-The curated peer benchmarks also encourage healthy competition, serving as a driver of industry progress.
+For managers, GRESB provides a roadmap for improving the performance of their assets and portfolios.
+By participating in the benchmark, managers can identify areas where they are lagging behind their peers and develop strategies to improve their performance.
+The curated peer benchmarks also offer a clear view of relative performance, enabling managers to identify opportunities for targeted improvements.

-In addition, GRESB’s reporting requirements help managers communicate their sustainability performance to stakeholders and demonstrate their commitment to sustainability.
+In addition, GRESB’s Benchmark Reports help managers communicate their non-financial performance to stakeholders and demonstrate their commitment to risk management and business best practices.
 In short, GRESB participation allows managers to:

-• Engage with investors leveraging objective, GRESB-verified ESG data
+- Engage with investors leveraging objective, GRESB-verified data

 To learn more about how managers use GRESB, read our manager case studies.